The 6 most common faults

 Locate the filling loop (a flexible silver hose) underneath the boiler.Slowly open the one or two taps on the hose until you hear water flowing.Watch the pressure gauge and close the taps once the needle reaches between 1.0 and 1.5 bar.

-Your boiler has stopped working because it thinks the waste water pipe is full or there is an issue with the sensor that detects blockages.
+Your boiler has stopped working because the pipe that lets exhaust gases out is blocked or the internal sensor that checks for airflow is clogged with dirt.

 Based on parts cited in our fault code database.
 Your engineer will confirm what's actually needed after diagnosis.